 🏠 Home

-Takeaways on SFT finetuning for LLM reasoning
+Comprehensive Pipeline and Key Takeaways on SFT Fine-tuning for LLM Reasoning

 Oct.
 2025

-(1) When training models for specific applications that do not require generalizability across applications;
+(1) when training models for specific applications that do not require generalizability across applications;

-(2) Serve as a warm-start for RL training, especially for transferring models to new domains or tasks (given that RL
+(2) as a warm-start for RL training, especially for transferring models to new domains or tasks (given that RL

-In the following, we first go over the overall workflow of SFT finetuning for LLM reasoning, and then discuss the
+In the following, we first go over the overall workflow of SFT fine-tuning for LLM reasoning, and then discuss the

 recipes for each step.